 The following interfaces should be provided by the middle tier as web services.
 Some of these web services may already exist as generic interfaces that can be reused.

 Search Purchase Orders by PO name

+Search HW assets by criteria defined above

 Get Purchase Orders with PO date in the last 90 days